mdbrnowski/codeforces-toolbox/README.md

 ### Testing solution

-`cft test 1234A` downloads (if not yet downloaded) example test and check if it passes.
+`cft test 1234A` downloads (if not yet downloaded) example test and checks if it passes.
 Your solution should be already compiled.

 If your current working directory is `some\path\1234` you can type just `cft test A`.

-_**Other functionalities are in progress and will be released in a few days (hopefully).**_
+### Submitting solution

+`cft submit 1234A` submits solution and returns judgement verdict.

+If your current working directory is `some\path\1234` you can type just `cft submit A`.

 ## Contribution & bugs